-LEZYNE ENHANCED SUPER GPS – the best bike computer for a trail rider
+LEZYNE MACRO PLUS GPS – the best cheapest bike computer for a trail rider

-You CAN often get a decent Lezyne for less than $100 onlin.
+You CAN often get a decent Lezyne for less than $100 online.
 Sorted.

-OK neither of us are Nicolas Vouilloz but we still want a device that won’t fall apart at the sight of either a splash of rain or distant tree root.
+OK neither of us is Nicolas Vouilloz but we still want a device that won’t fall apart at the sight of either a splash of rain or a distant tree root.

 We are also not to be insulted by our tarmac-bound, 2-wheeled brethren.
 We do have power meters.
 Yes really.
 We even know what GPS is…honest!
 But we draw the line at ridiculous rear RADAR lights; a real light has 6000 lumens and costs more than your neighbours ‘so-called’ mountain bike (scoff, scoff).

-The 2019 Lezyne range are all suitably similar with a high number of functions and a good accompanying app but, crucially, Lezyne computers have great mounts and sturdy construction.
+The 2022 Lezyne range is all suitably similar with a high number of functions and a good accompanying app but, crucially, Lezyne computers have great mounts and sturdy construction.
 The latest Lezyne models are generally larger with rotating screens…if that’s your thing.